 Hire a Moving Company

 The easiest, and usually the most expensive, option is to hire a moving company and let them take care of the details.
-Using a moving company for a cross-country move can cost between $2,000 and $8,000.
+Using a moving company for a cross-country move can mean moving costs between $2,000 and $10,000.
 That figure can rise when you add in fuel costs, fees, and insurance.

-Some moving companies will send someone out to take a look at how much stuff you plan to move to give a more accurate cost estimate.
+Some moving companies will send someone out to take a look at how much stuff you plan to move to give a more accurate cost estimate or do a FaceTime call for the same purpose.
 They may also estimate the weight of the load and calculate how far you plan on moving when giving you the final estimate.

 If you’re hiring movers, one way to cut down on expenses is to pack and unpack your stuff yourself.
 Asking for personal recommendations, reading online reviews, and getting a few different quotes before deciding on a moving company can help you get the best company for your needs.